 History of Barrel Racing

-Barrel racing is a classic rodeo event which times participants as they complete a clover leaf pattern around 3 barrels.
+Barrel racing is a timed rodeo event where competitors complete a clover leaf pattern around 3 barrels.

 The horse and rider must communicate well and combine the horse’s athletic ability and the rider’s horsemanship.

 The timer starts as the horse and rider cross the starting line.
 The timer stops when the pattern has been completed and you cross the finish line.

 Completing the pattern incorrectly results in disqualification and knocking over a barrel results in a 5 second time penaly.

 This usually makes your time too slow to be a winning contender.

 Original Barrel Racing